-Over several months, all existing advertisers will migrate to the new Commission Manager while all new programmes will be launched on the tool as standard.
-This deployment is the culmination of many months of work to re-architect Awin’s commission service, bringing a variety of improvements.
+Over several months, all existing advertisers will migrate to the new Commission Manager while all new programs will be launched on the tool as standard.
+This deployment is the culmination of many months of work to rearchitect Awin’s commission service, bringing a variety of improvements.
 The new commission service has been in test mode since last year, running in parallel with the existing service to ensure complete parity of commissions before general release.

 When will the new Commission Manager be rolled out?

 Awin’s phased deployment, while necessary for the safe distribution of a core service, means that publishers will have two interfaces to view Commission Management.
 There will be no change to the existing functionality for advertisers continuing to use the previous version, however once an advertiser has upgraded to the new version, publishers will have a new page in the UI to view commission information.
 All Awin advertisers are expected to be using the new Commission Manager by Q4 2020, at which time the previous page will be available for reference only before being removed entirely from the UI.

 What are the added benefits of the new version?